Megan Nolan

 Megan Nolan (born 1990) is an Irish author and journalist known for introspective fiction and polemic essays.
 She gained critical prominence after releasing her debut novel, Acts of Desperation, concerning complexities of desire and self-doubt; it received a Betty Trask Award in 2022.
-Her following novel, Ordinary Human Failings, was shortlisted for a number of awards.
+Her second novel, Ordinary Human Failings, was shortlisted for a number of awards.
 Described as a “huge literary talent” by Karl Ove Knausgaard, Nolan also writes essays, fiction and reviews.

 Early life

 Nolan was born in Waterford city in the southeast of Ireland.
 Her parents separated when she was young.
 She has two brothers.
-Her father – Jim Nolan – was a theatre director, and founder of the Red Kettle Theatre Company in Waterford.
+Her father, Jim Nolan, was a theatre director, and founder of the Red Kettle Theatre Company in Waterford.
 She studied film studies and French at Trinity College Dublin, but dropped out before completion of her course.

 Writing career

 Nolan was signed by an agent who heard her reading an essay at a public event.
-She gained critical prominence after releasing her well-received debut novel, Acts of Desperation, which dealt with complexities of desire and self-doubt through the lens of a young woman navigating a tumultuous relationship.
-Her second novel, Ordinary Human Failings, follows the investigation into the death of a young British girl, with the daughter of an immigrant family serving as a scapegoat.
+Having achieved some notoriety following a 2018 op-ed in the New York Times that expressed her hate for English people, she gained critical prominence after releasing her well-received debut novel, Acts of Desperation, which dealt with the complexities of desire and self-doubt through the lens of a young woman navigating a tumultuous relationship.
+Her second novel, Ordinary Human Failings, follows the investigation into the death of a young British girl, with the daughter of an immigrant family serving as the scapegoat.
 These works explore psychological and structural forces that shape families, communities, and romances.

-She also writes essays, fiction, reviews and literary criticism, which have been published in The New York Times, the White Review, The Village Voice, The Guardian, the literary anthology, Winter Papers, and the New Statesman.
+She also writes essays, fiction, reviews and literary criticism, which have been published in The New York Times, The White Review, The Village Voice, The Guardian, the literary anthology, Winter Papers, and the New Statesman.

-Having moved from Waterford to London, where her published career took off, in 2024, Nolan moved to New York.
+Having moved from Waterford to London, where her publishing career took off, Nolan moved to New York in 2024.